rajinigurijala/FinalCapstone/README.md

 - Both Support Vector Machine and Random Forest models hyperparameters were tuned using GridSearchCV.
 And then these 2 models were trained on training dataset using the best parameters.
 [View Final Capstone Jupyter Notebook Here](https://github.com/rajinigurijala/FinalCapstone/blob/master/UrbanSound_Final_Capstone.ipynb)

 - The DeepNN model was optimized using GridSearchCV on the training data.
-The model was trained with the nest parameters.
+The model was trained with the best parameters.
 [View DeepNN using GridSearch](https://github.com/rajinigurijala/FinalCapstone/blob/master/UrbanSoundKeras_GridSearch.ipynb)

-- We also created DeepNN model using Keras Tuner for optimizing and tuning the hyperparameters.
+- We also created DeepNN model by optimizing and tuning the hyperparameters using Keras Tuner.
 [View DeepNN using Keras Tuner](https://github.com/rajinigurijala/FinalCapstone/blob/master/UrbanSoundKeras_Tuner.ipynb)

 - Lastly, we trained CNN model using SciKit Optimize.
 We reshaped the 1-dimenstional (896 attributes) dataset to 2-Dimensional (64x14) so that the CNN model can be trained and tested.